goeiebook/creativelab/README.md

 ---

-The basketball vanished.
+The basketball was no longer in the tree.
 It was nowhere to be seen.
 Sometimes stories just end, I suppose.
 Maybe the story could be continued as fiction.
 A bird took the basketball.

-Some unexpected side-effects emerged while playing with the white ball.
+More observations are gathered from playing with the ball.
 Strangers on the street would smile and greet.
 "Hello", "Nice day", and so on.
 I won't pretend to understand why that was happening.
+Maybe it's disarming to see someone play.
 Neurochemical psychological sociology.
-But I can imagine its usefulness.
+I imagine there is utility in this discovery.
 It could be used as a confidence trick.

 Once, while waiting in a subway station, I was approached by a man.
 It started out simply enough.
 Shalom, shalom.
 About ten minutes later he had $200 of my dollars in his pocket.
 Something about his baby daughter needing money for medication.
 He said I could stay in his house in Tel Aviv, should I ever be around.
 He gave me a number I immediately recognized as fake, but I continued to play into his hands.
 I felt very stupid, but ever since I've been more aware of the signals confidence generates.